- What are maintenance charges?

 Once you are the rightful owner of a residence in a housing society, you are part of a larger, more inclusive, white picket fence community.
-Home ownership is not only a matter of pride and joy, but a lifelong commitment that comes with a regular cost in form of maintenance charges.
+Homeownership is not only a matter of pride and joy but a lifelong commitment that comes with a regular cost in form of apartment & society maintenance charges.
 This, however, should not be perceived as a cause for concern but be regarded as an essential investment you make for a comfortable and practical living experience.
-While a sizeable number of online and offline resources would have you believe that maintenance charges are a complex and necessary evil, we’d like to assure you that not only are they easy to comprehend but also mostly justified and in compliance with the law.
-Let’s find out how.
+While a sizeable number of online and offline resources would have you believe that maintenance charges of society are a complex and necessary evil, we’d like to assure you that not only are they easy to comprehend but also mostly justified and in compliance with the law.
+Let’s find out what are the society maintenance rules.

 In India, model bye-laws vary from one state to another, albeit the basic anatomy is the same.
 The most detailed guidelines on maintenance charges are set forth by the state of Maharashtra, permutations and combinations of which may be followed by other states.